chadmcrowell/killercoda-scenarios/cka/create-gateway-and-route/step4.md

 ```{{exec}}

 ```bash
-# verify the https has been created
+# verify the httpRoute has been created
 kubectl get httproute
 ```{{exec}}